Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Introduction

 \textbf{Related work.} Safe RL is based on the constrained MDP (c-MDP) formalism~\cite{altman1999constrained}, which has spawned many directions of research.
-A topic of a considerable interest is safe exploration~\cite{turchetta2016safe, koller2018learning, dalal2018safe, wachi2018safe, zimmer2018safe, bharadhwaj2020conservative}, where the goal is to ensure constraint satisfaction while exploring for policy improvement.
-Another line of research is to use classical control methods and concepts in order to learn a safe policy~\cite{chow2018lyapunov, chow2019lyapunov, berkenkamp2017safe, ohnishi2019barrier, cheng2019end, akametalu2014reachability, deanlqr2019, Fisac2019}.
-In these works, the authors also make strong prior assumptions such as partial knowledge of the model, initial safe policy in order to define a problem that can be solved.
-Besides classical control other tools were used in safe RL, e.g., a two-player framework with task agent and safety agent cooperating to solve the task~\cite{mguni2021desta}, a curriculum learning approach, where the teacher resets the student violating safety constraints~\cite{turchetta2020safe}, learning to reset if the safety constraint is violated~\cite{eysenbach2018leave}.
+A topic of considerable interest is safe exploration~\cite{turchetta2016safe, koller2018learning, dalal2018safe, wachi2018safe, zimmer2018safe, bharadhwaj2020conservative}, where the goal is to ensure constraint satisfaction while exploring for policy improvement.
+Another line of research is to use classical control methods and concepts to learn a safe policy~\cite{chow2018lyapunov, chow2019lyapunov, berkenkamp2017safe, ohnishi2019barrier, cheng2019end, akametalu2014reachability, deanlqr2019, Fisac2019}.
+In these works, the authors also make strong prior assumptions such as partial knowledge of the model, and an initial safe policy to define a problem that can be solved.

+Besides classical control other tools were used in safe RL, e.g., a two-player framework with a task agent and a safety agent cooperating to solve the task~\cite{mguni2021desta}, a curriculum learning approach, where the teacher resets the student violating safety constraints~\cite{turchetta2020safe}, learning to reset if the safety constraint is violated~\cite{eysenbach2018leave}.